Michigan Occupational Therapy Association

 No. Temporary licenses are not available in the State of Michigan.

-1. Jurisprudence Exam: The Bureau of Professional Licensing - Licensing Division in the state of Michigan, recently announced the addition of a new requirement to the occupational therapy and occupational therapy assistant license application.
-A Jurisprudence Examination (see pages 5-8) is now part of the application for an OT/OTA license in the state of Michigan for anyone applying for licensure after August 23rd, 2016.
-Effective June 1, 2017 licensure candidates must take the jurisprudence examination through PSI (www.psiexams.com).
+The Jurisprudence Examination (see page 3) is now part of the application for an OT/OTA license in the state of Michigan for anyone applying for licensure after August 23rd, 2016 and needs to be completed through PSI (www.psiexams.com).

 The Jurisprudence Examination covers information from two documents: